virtual-ta-testing/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 3]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 weekly quizzes to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?
+- Answer_test (kai-stat6250): THIS IS MY THIRD PULL REQUEST ADDITION!
 - Question (cyuan10-stat6250): Do the weekly quizzes focuse on content from the textbook, supplementary material, videos, postings, or possibly of all the above?
 - Answer (ilankham−stat6250): Primarily the quiz problems in the course textbook, which are at the end of the each chapter, as well as SAS recipes given in Weekly Overview videos.
 - Question (kveng-stat6250): Since we only need 8 out 10 to earn the reading for depth achievement, will students who complete 10 out of the 10 weekly quizzes get some sort of extra credit?